-- Maximize Opportunities with Port Authority: Establish relationship with Port Authority.
-Identify additional opportunities to sell Port Authority Connect-Cards on campus to provide convenient access for students, faculty and staff.
-Invite Port Authority on campus to market public transportation and educate our campus community at student and employee events.
-Learn about Port Authority products and offerings related to employee and student programs. - Pedestrian Enhancement to intersection of McAnulty and Forbes Avenue: To improve safety and align with the Uptown EcoInnovation District goals, the University is seeking an Exclusive Pedestrian Phase for that intersection, providing safe protected crossing conditions at all four crosswalks.
+- Expand Parking Services to include transportation services: Assign a designee to administer/monitor TDM programmatic and systemic changes.
+Commit to a regular monitoring and reporting process with DOMI including 6 months and 2 years after the opening of the BRT and/or at other development milestones such as submitting a Project Development Plan. - Increase Southside Shuttle Ridership: In the Fall 2022 the Southside Shuttle became free for all students which is expected to double ridership. - Maximize Opportunities with Pittsburgh Regional Transit: Continue relationship with Pittsburgh Regional Transit.
+Promote use of UPass through Pittsburgh Regional Transit on campus to provide convenient access for students, faculty and staff.
+Invite Pittsburgh Regional Transit on campus to market public transportation and educate our campus community at student and employee events.
+Learn about Pittsburgh Regional Transit products and offerings related to employee and student programs. - Pedestrian Enhancement to intersection of McAnulty and Forbes Avenue: To improve safety and align with the Uptown EcoInnovation District goals, the University is seeking an Exclusive Pedestrian Phase for that intersection, providing safe protected crossing conditions at all four crosswalks.
 Improvements along Forbes Avenue between Shingiss Street and Stevenson Street are an important safety factor for Duquesne students and pedestrians navigating along that corridor.
 The intersection of Forbes, McAnulty and Chatham has historically been a pinch point for traffic congestion and unsafe crossing conditions.
 During the period of 2013-2018, PennDOT records indicate that seven crashes involving pedestrians occurred at this intersection, the single highest pedestrian crash location in the Duquesne University campus area.
 With the implementation of the BRT system, all traffic from the Armstrong Tunnel will be forced to turn right onto Forbes Avenue, increasing the vehicular volume moving through this intersection.
-In addition, the positioning of the BRT stop at Forbes and McAnulty will increase the complexity of movements of pedestrian, transit and bike traffic.
+In addition, the positioning of the BRT stop at Forbes and McAnulty will increase the complexity of movements of pedestrian, transit and bike traffic. - Continue to explore shared initiatives with Pen-

-- Collaborate with Penguins/PPG Paints and UPMC to strategize on event parking and explore possibilities of shared parking initiatives.
-Continue collaboration with Chatham parking garage on shared parking for special events. - Work with Allegheny County to improve the Armstrong Tunnel to enhance pedestrian safety and experience at both Forbes Avenue and Second Avenue portals. - Continue to provide employee telecommuting opportunities when appropriate. - Designate rideshare spaces: Designate specific spaces throughout campus for ease of pick up and drop off by rideshare programs such as Uber and Lyft.
-We currently have designated Zipcar spaces and will look to increase marketing of the program to all individuals, targeting our incoming freshman population who may not be aware of the program. - Establish priority parking spaces for carpool and vanpool commuters: Designate reserved parking spaces in various desirable locations to accommodate these commuters. - Evaluate Electronic Vehicle (EV) charging stations: Evaluate cost and feasibility of adding charging stations in our garages for individuals with electric vehicles.
+- guins/PPG Paints and UPMC to strategize on event parking and explore possibilities of shared parking initiatives.
+Continue collaboration with Chatham parking garage on shared parking for special events. - Continue to work with Allegheny County to improve the Armstrong Tunnel to enhance pedestrian safety and experience at both Forbes Avenue and Second Avenue portals. - Continue to provide employee telecommuting opportunities when appropriate. - Designate rideshare spaces: Designate specific spaces throughout campus for ease of pick up and drop off by rideshare programs such as Uber and Lyft.
+We currently have designated Zipcar spaces and will look to increase marketing of the program to all individuals, targeting our incoming freshman population who may not be aware of the program. - Establish priority parking spaces for carpool and vanpool commuters: Designate reserved parking spaces in various desirable locations to accommodate these commuters. - Continue to evaluate for additional Electronic Vehicle (EV) charging stations: Evaluate cost and feasibility of adding charging stations in our garages for individuals with electric vehicles.
 Evaluate and establish partnerships with third parties to learn about EV charging station program offerings. - Increase alternate transportation messaging: Increase carpooling and ridesharing opportunities by creating a specified tab on our parking website to provide resources and awareness to "Opt In" Services.
 Information will include a message board, marketing and FAQ designed specifically for the Duquesne community with the intent to provide both awareness and easier access.
 Cross promote with physical literature to be available in key areas as well as marketing at appropriate university events (Employee Benefits Fair, Student Resources Fair, Earth Week, etc.). - Evaluate installing additional bike racks around campus for student and employee use.